Johnnyded/Johnny-Pham/README.md

 - 👋 Hey I'm Johnny Pham
-- 👀 I currently attend CSULB with a set graduation in the Fall of 2023
+- 👀 I currently attend CSULB as a BS Computer Science student with a set graduation in the Fall of 2023
 - 🌱 I’m currently focusing on creating and deploying a personal website loaded with my own personal touches to give it some zaz!
 - I really enjoy getting to the bottom of things and understanding how things work the way they do and what better field to do that in than in CS